tachyontec/storjMailAlert/README.md

 Simple script to send email alert when storj Node encounters an error

 EASY RUN AFTER CLONING:
-$ chmod +x setup.sh && sudo ./setup.sh receiver@email.xxx
+$ chmod +x setup.sh && sudo ./setup.sh

 We have 3 scripts:

 1. Setup.sh
-  Only needs to be run first time downloading the repo Takes receiver email as $1 and :
-  Creates the command storjMailAlert and
+  Only needs to be run first time downloading the repo but it can also be run to update our parameteres Creates the command storjMailAlert and
   Runs addCron

-  IF YOU INPUT RECEIVERS EMAIL AS AN ARGUMENT YOU DON'T NEED TO LOOK IN ANY OTHER SCRIPT
+  IF YOUR RUN THIS WITHOUT PROBLEMS YOU DONT NEED TO LOOK ANY OTHER SCRIPT

 2. addCron
-  Takes an email as $1
+  Takes update interval as $1
-  It creates a crontab task to excecute storjMailAlert every 10 minutes But you can customize it by changing this script yourself
+  It creates a crontab task to excecute storjMailAlert every $1 minutes

 3. storjMailAlert
+  aka main script
-  Created a directory in which it runs the checks and saves output in a logs file By default it is deleting everything  but you can uncomment the last line to save everything
+  Creates a directory in which it runs the checks and saves output in a logs file By default it doesn't delete logs but you can uncomment the last line OR manually find and delete them at ~/storjAlerts